aicenter/FUP/lectures/lecture10.md

   \second ->
     return (first + second)
 ```
-This kind of nesting of `>>=` and lambda functions can be come very tedious, and confusing.
+This kind of nesting of `>>=` and lambda functions can become very tedious and confusing.
 To
 simplify things, and make them look very much like procedural programming, we can use `do`-notation.

 ## `do`-notation